CiscoDevNet/thousandeyes-cli/README.md

 ## Key Features

-- **Usability**: Designed for ease of use and extensibility.
+- **Ease of Use**: Simple design for straightforward use and customization.
-- **Single Input Bearer Token**: Only needs the ThousandEyes API Bearer Token once per session.
+- **Single Bearer Token Entry**: Enter the ThousandEyes API Bearer Token just once each session.
-- **Multiple Data Formats**: Supports JSON, YAML, CSV, and human-readable output.
+- **Various Data Formats**: Choose from JSON, YAML, CSV, or text for output.
-- **Data Output Redirect**: Allows users to direct output to either the console or a file.
+- **Output Control**: Send output to the screen or save it to a file.

 ## Dependencies

-ThousandEyes-CLI requires these Python libraries:
+ThousandEyes-CLI needs the following Python libraries:

 - os
 - re